TLDR

 Rough ballpark numbers from various reports:

-- ~800M weekly active users
+- ~800M weekly users (last reported publicly)

 - That leaves hundreds of millions of people generating zero direct revenue while burning real GPU time